arul-cfkube/chrony-tracking/README.md

 # chrony-tracking
-This guides is help to track time synchronzation on bosh deployed vms.
+This guides is designed to track time synchronzation on bosh deployed vms.
 The script runs as bosh addon on diego cell to run chroncyc tracking cmd.